Grave Stele of Dexileos: Description

-The stele is carved in high relief and depicts a cavalryman, Dexileos, mounted on a horse, charging a Spartan enemy, probably at the 394 BC Battle of Nemea during the Corinthian War.
+The stele is carved in high relief and depicts a cavalryman, Dexileos, mounted on a horse, charging a Spartan enemy, probably at the 394 BC Battle of Nemea during the Corinthian War, in which Athens was defeated by Sparta.

 Dexileos is seen in his youthfulness, shown through the lack of a beard being present.
 He wears a chiton, chlamys, and petasos as well as krepides on his feet.
 His garments flow in the wind as his horse rears upwards.
 Dexileos raises one arm to hold a spear, which has since been lost from the sculpture as it was an attachment of a different material.
 His torso twists forward in the frontal position while his head is in ¾ position, slanted with his gaze down towards his foe.
-The spear, reins, and petasos, which is a wide brimmed hat usually worn by Athenian ephebe, are all missing from the stele.
+The spear, reins, and petasos, which is a wide brimmed hat usually worn by Athenian ephebes, are all missing from the stele.
 Remnants of their presence are marked by stains and dowel holes in the relief where they would have been attached.

-Below the horse is Dexileos’s enemy, who has fallen in battle and is shielding himself from the equine with one arm covering his head.
-The greek enemy is seen in the frontal position with his head up towards Dexileos.
+Below the horse is Dexileos’s enemy, who has fallen in battle and is shielding himself from the horse with one arm covering his head.
+The Greek enemy is seen in the frontal position with his head up towards Dexileos.
 The enemy is also depicted completely nude, representing his vulnerability as well as his worthiness as an opponent.

 The inscription below the relief says:

 This not only gives an exact date of Dexileos’s lifespan but also describes his death in battle at Corinth.
 The entire stele relief scene is bordered on top with a pediment adorned with acroteria, which gives it a religious aspect with reference to naiskos, a small temple in the classical order.